A carefully laid out plan is the key to a successful garden. But where do you even start when it comes to garden planning?

 - Chives: Japanese beetles and carrot rust flies.

 - Petunias: asparagus beetles, leafhoppers, aphids, and tomato worms.

 - Garlic: carrot root flies, aphids, and root maggots.

 - Rosemary: cabbage moths, bean beetles, and carrot flies.

 - Chervil: slugs.

 - Cilantro: potato beetles, spider mites, and aphids.

 Keep in mind that these are only a handful of the possibilities.
 If you struggle with particular pests in your garden, you should find out if there are any specific plants that will help you repel them.

-- BEAUTIFUL -- Full color packets of popular culinary herbs including Basil, Chives, Cilantro, Oregano, & Parsley; Over...
+- Beautiful -- 15 full color packets of popular culinary herbs including Genovese Basil, German Chamomile, Common Chives,...

-- INDOOR OR OUTDOOR; Carefully selected varieties that can easily be grown indoors in your kitchen or outdoors in the...
+- Indoor or Outdoor -- Carefully selected varieties that can easily be started indoors in your kitchen or outdoors in the...